 Pre-petition, Sergio De La Canal and Matthew Bohm were the managers of the Debtor, with Mr. De La Canal as the President of the Debtor and person in control, and Mr. Bohm as a manager who is not a member.
-Those two individuals remain in that capacity throughout the pre-confirmation phase of the Bankruptcy Case.
+Mr. De La Canal remains in that capacity throughout